 You need red envelopes to celebrate Chinese new year.
 In China, it is the happiest time for children when they receive red envelopes which contain LUCKY money from relatives and family.
 I always like to give out red envelopes with some fortune coin (or chocolate coins) to students and all the children who come to our house.
 It is always a highlight of the day!

 These inexpensive coins are perfect to be given out in the red envelopes.
-Compared to chocolate coins, they are more Chinese and can be kept as an artifact.
+Compared to chocolate coins, they are more Chinese and can be kept as an artifacts.

 These 7 books are great to introduce Chinese New Year to children.
 Have fun reading them together with your children.